Associate Degree (AA, AS)

 Some of the courses listed in this requirement can also be used to meet General Education Requirements.
 Courses that are repeatable for credit can only be used once in this area.

-Select one or more courses from the following totaling 3 units:
+Select one or more courses from the following totaling 3 units (Courses subject to change.
+To confirm course eligibility, schedule an appointment with a counselor):

 |ANTH A100||Cultural Anthropology 1||3|